bach-sh/bach/README.md

 ## Bach

-Bach is a Bash testing framework, can be used to test scripts that contain dangerous commands like rm -rf /.
+Bach is a Bash testing framework, can be used to test scripts that contain dangerous commands like `rm -rf /`.
 No surprises, no pain.

 - Website: https://bach.sh
 - Repo: https://github.com/bach-sh/bach